David-Golacis/IT-Support-Ticket-Analysis/README.md

 ### Thematic Recurrence Analysis (Exploratory)

-To approximate recurring issues without customer identifiers, ticket subjects were vectorised using TF-IDF and compared via cosine similarity.
-Pairs of tickets with ≥ 0.85 similarity were considered “thematically recurrent.”
-The method reveals patterns of repeated issues (e.g., login errors, billing problems) rather than repeated customers.
-While this analysis does not track user-level repetition, it highlights common problem statements that could indicate systemic issues or documentation gaps.
+To identify repeated issue patterns, English-language ticket subjects were vectorised using TF-IDF and compared using cosine similarity.
+Tickets with ≥0.85 similarity were considered thematically recurrent.

+Results show that approximately 10–20% of tickets share highly similar phrasing, indicating recurring support themes rather than one-off issues.
+The most repetitive areas were Request (21%), Incident (20%), and Technical Support (16%), suggesting that many tickets stem from known or preventable issues.

+Text clustering further revealed recurring topics including system performance degradation, security incidents, billing discrepancies, and integration challenges.
+These patterns reinforce earlier findings that agents frequently request the same technical details from customers, implying that structured intake forms and proactive knowledge-base updates could reduce ticket volume and resolution time.

 ## Recommendations